-Students at The Outdoor Academy can receive Block credit for English, History, Spanish, and Environmental Science courses.
+Students at The Outdoor Academy can receive Block credit for English, History, Spanish, Math 3, Art, and Environmental Science courses.
 We will cover all the material necessary in those classes for a student to seamlessly step into the next course level at their sending school.

-Math classes are taught for a half credit.
-Because those classes are so content specific, students pursuing a full year's credit will spend additional time so as to ensure preparedness to move into a subsequent year's level of that class after a semester at OA.
-You will indicate which course you would like to take on your Final Course Sign-Up sheet.
+Aside from Math 3, OA math classes are taught as a half credit.
+Because those classes are so content-specific, students pursuing a full year's credit will spend additional time to ensure preparedness to move into the next level of that class.
 If you have any questions about Block Schedules or credits earned at OA, please contact our Admissions Director or Dean of Academics.